sandraromerop/Photometry_SJLab/README.md

 # Bpod

 Code for Fiber Photometry and Behavioral measurements.

-Modified  Bpod code from Kepecs Lab for use in Stephenson-Jones Lab Lab.
+Modified  Bpod code from Kepecs Lab for use in Stephenson-Jones Lab.

 ( Bpod: from Kepecs Lab workspace, forked from Sanworks)